 It is with Valencia, the club he signed for in 2011 and has remained ever since, where Parejo has entered the wider public’s conscious again.

-The 29-year-old has developed into one of Europe’s most well-rounded midfielders and dons the armband in a Valencia side on the rise again after overcoming it’s fair share of misery in recent years.
+At the Mestalla, he’s developed into one of Europe’s most well-rounded midfielders and dons the armband in a Valencia side on the rise again after overcoming it’s fair share of misery in recent years.

 Parejo’s leadership helped spearhead Los Ches’ unlikely assent to a Champions League spot last season after back-to-back 12th place finishes during a time in which the club went through numerous managerial changes.